koendv/openscad-raspberrypi/README.md

 To see depth, both eyes need to see an image.
 If you look at a color wheel through 3D glasses, blue-green colors appear dark through the red lens; red colors appear dark through the cyan lens.
 If an object has pure red or cyan color, the depth illusion will fail because only one eye gets an image.
 Colors most suitable for anaglyph are a mix of red and cyan; this way both left and right eye see an image.
 These colors include grey, green (hue around 75) and purple (hue around 285).
 To some degree colors are subjective, and what colors to use is dependent upon the combination of display and 3D glasses used.

 Apart from hue, saturation also plays a role.
-If a color has strong green but weak red, the green may be so strong that it persists even after filtering through the cyan lens.
+The cyan lens dampens green and lets red pass through.
+However, if a color has strong green but weak red then, after filtering through the cyan lens, green and red may be more or less the same strength.
 The eye then sees two images superimposed.
 This is called *ghosting*.
-To lessen this effect, saturated colors should be avoided.
+For less *ghosting*, avoid saturated colors.

 ## Color Scheme